jbduncan/java-calc/README.md

 JCalculator is a desktop calculator program written in Java.

-It is a personal project of mine that I started during my time at university.
+It is a project of mine that I started during my time at university.

 Please note this is not a mature project.
 I am still learning how to best use Java practices to improve this program, so it is by no means guaranteed to be bug-free.